ctc-nt/NAGATO/README.md

 NAGATO provides the following:
 - Robot Framework tools for automating infrastructure tests
-- It is more correct to generate robot files for tests, not tests
+- System to automatically generate robot files for tests incorporating the created tools

 ![nagato](/images/Nagato_Scope_of_Provision.png)